rc-9/BraTS_UNet/README.md

 The training and validation loss plot shows that the network converges steadily over epochs, with validation loss generally following the training trend.
 Stabilizes after epoch 20, with minor fluctuations indicating sensitivity to small batch sizes and slice-level variance.

 Slice-level visualizations highlight spatial predictions versus the pre-annotated masks:
-- Predicted masks capture ET rims well but struggle with diffuse edema and small necrotic cores.
+- Predicted masks capture ET rims well but struggle with edema and diffuse necrotic cores.
 - Visual inspection confirms alignment of predicted tumor subregions with anatomical structures in high-confidence slices.
 - Performance varies across slices, emphasizing the importance of both quantitative metrics and slice-level visualization in medical imaging.